Zambrów: History

-The first mention of the town comes from 1283, during which the town was the property of the Masovian Dukes of the Piast dynasty within fragmented Poland, and it got its city laws (Chełmno law) in 1430.
-The greatest development of the city came during the 15th and 16th centuries.
-The mid-17th-century Swedish Deluge brought an end to the prosperity of the city as much of it was destroyed.

 It was annexed by Prussia in the Third Partition of Poland in 1795.
 In 1807 it was regained by Poles and included within the short-lived Duchy of Warsaw, and after its dissolution in 1815, it fell to the Russian Partition of Poland.
 During both the January and November Uprising against Russia, the area was witness to battles against Russian forces.
 Zambrów was also the site of Polish demonstrations and clashes with Russian soldiers after the massacres of Polish protesters committed by the Russians in Warsaw in 1861.
-As a result of persecutions by the Tsarist regime, the city was deprived of its city rights in 1870, and two Russian regiments of infantry were stationed in the town.
+As a result of persecutions by the Tsarist regime, the town was deprived of its town rights in 1870, and two Russian regiments of infantry were stationed in the town.
 Throughout World War I the area again faced much destruction.
 The Polish 1st Legion's Infantry Regiment under the command of Edward Rydz-Śmigły was stationed in the town during 1917.
-After Poland regained its independence, city rights were restored in 1919.
-During the inter-war years the city was linked to the military: the 71st Infantry Regiment was stationed there and the town was home to a military school.
+After Poland regained its independence, town rights were restored in 1919.
+During the inter-war years the town was linked to the military: the 71st Infantry Regiment was stationed there and the town was home to a military school.